-As mentioned earlier, aging theory is essentially a branch of evolution theory.
+Aging theory is essentially a branch of evolution theory.
 Evolution theory, in turn, has been under attack from religionists for 150 years in ways that do not apply to any other field of science.
 These attacks are well funded and organized and continue to be effective: Polls suggest that more than half of the U.S. population does not believe that humans are descended from earlier species.

 Many science-oriented people see this as a sort of binary, us vs. them issue.
 Either you believe in "evolution theory" or you do not.
-Most such people are unaware that there are now major scientific disagreements regarding the fine details of evolutionary mechanics theory that are crucial to aging theories.
+Most such people are unaware that there are now major scientific disagreements regarding the fine details of evolutionary mechanics theory that are crucial to aging theories or that our certainty regarding the mechanics of evolution has actually declined.

-Superficially, the evolutionary arguments of the religionists are similar to those of the aging theories that provide the best fit to lifespan observations: Creationists and Intelligent Design proponents are constantly pointing to some obscure observation as "proof" that "Darwin's theory is wrong" despite all those millions of observations that say it is valid.
-At least partly in reaction, scientists that know better tend to avoid mentioning that there is any scientific disagreement with any aspect of evolution theory, especially in introductory biology venues.
+Superficially, the evolutionary arguments of the religionists are similar to those of the aging theories that provide the best fit to lifespan observations: Creationists and intelligent design proponents are constantly pointing to some obscure observation as "proof" that "Darwin's theory is wrong" despite all those millions of observations that say it is valid.
+At least partly in reaction, scientists who know better tend to avoid mentioning that there is any scientific disagreement with any aspect of evolution theory, especially in introductory biology venues.

-The default and programmed aging theories depend on observations of a relatively small number of discrepancies with traditional Darwinism as generally understood.
+The modern non-programmed and programmed aging theories depend on observations of a relatively small number of discrepancies with traditional Darwinism as generally understood.
 It is therefore easy to portray anyone who disagrees with orthodox Darwinism as taught in high school biology class as being religiously motivated or otherwise scientifically suspect.

-This situation tends to favor the fundamental limitation theories and to a lesser extent, the default theories.
+This situation tends to favor the fundamental limitation theories and to a lesser extent, the non-programmed theories.
 Religious issues with evolution thus tend to muddy the water regarding aging theory and inhibit research into aging.